cf73/humanity/content/collections/articles/balis-each-of-us-a-changemaker.md

     content:
       -
         type: text
-        text: "Yet it seems a grace too far, too often still foundering on the greed and selfishness and myopia of the few, not wholeheartedly raising the hopes and prospects of the many.\_"
+        text: "Yet it now seems a grace too far, too often still foundering on the greed and selfishness and myopia of the few, not wholeheartedly raising the hopes and prospects of the many.\_"
   -
     type: paragraph
     content: